joeltok/yamltabl/packages/libs/yamltabl-core/README.md

 # yamltabl

-This library encapsulates the transformation and validation algorithms for Yaml Tables.
+This library encapsulates the transformation and validation algorithms for yamltabl.